ealipkin/overlay/README.md

         </div>
         <button (click)="overlayManager.open('window-loading')">Show Loading For Window</button>

+  Now the component generates events when the overlay is open or closed;
+  You can subscribe to these events for some useful logic;

 ## **ng2-ui** welcomes new members and contributors

 This module is only improved and maintained by contributors like you.